 Things to do Pitlochry

-One of Perthshire’s biggest towns, Pitlochry has hotels, restaurants and lots of beautiful walks.
+One of Perthshire’s biggest towns, and a hub for Perthshire activities, Pitlochry has hotels, restaurants and lots of beautiful walks.

 - Visit Castle Menzies which was host to Bonnie Prince Charlie